11 Secrets of People Who Always Have an Organized Fridge

 They keep cheese and eggs close to the top

-Cheeses need to be stored in the warmest part of the fridge—at the top, in a door shelf if you have room.
+Cheeses need to be stored in the warmest part of the fridge—at the top, on a door shelf if you have room.
 Keep them covered in a plastic container or wrapped in greaseproof paper or foil – avoid cling film as it encourages a damp surface, and chemicals in the film may transfer to the cheese.
 Eggs should be kept in their boxes near to the top of the fridge along with the cheese or in the egg holders in the door.
 Similar to milk, store eggs in date order.
-Learn how to spring clean your fridge in 9 easy steps.

 They preserve vegetables in the salad drawer at the bottom of the fridge